paidy/interview/AddressValidation.md

 Please include all the work requested under the [guidance section](./AddressValidation.md#guidance) in a PDF file and email it to the Paidy talent acquisition team.

 ## The Follow-Up Interview
 During the follow-up interview, you'll have the opportunity to meet more members of our team.
-You'll be asked to discuss the decisions you made, explain the reasoning behind them, and review the requirements you outlined.
+You'll be asked to present your submission and the requirements that you wrote in the style of a project kick off meeting.
+We would like to hear about the decisions you made, explain the reasoning behind them, and review the requirements and the scope that you outlined.

 ## Requirements: Address validation engine
 ### Context